camunda/camunda-docs-manual/content/reference/rest/filter/get-execute-count.md

 ---

-Executes the saved query of the filter and returns the count.
+Executes the saved query of the filter by id and returns the count.

 # Method